Facts and Questions

 2. How do I go about getting an estimate from you?
-Well, since you are here, we would suggest you use our online estimate request form.
+Check out our Get A Quote page to submit a request online.
 Otherwise, the best way to ensure that we get all the information necessary to do an accurate quote is to give us a call and talk with one of our customer service representatives.

 3. At what resolution should I save my photos and graphics?
 Resolution should be set to a minimum of 150 dpi, but preferably 300 dpi.
-Please be aware that pictures and graphics pulled from the internet are often low resolution, typically 72 dpi or 96 dpi.
+Please be aware that pictures and graphics pulled from the internet are often low resolutions, typically 72 dpi or 96 dpi.
 Avoid these graphics, as they will appear pixilated and blurry when printed.
 Click here to download our Art Submission Guide.

 4. What is a proof and why is it important that I look at it?
 A proof is a picture of your project after all modifications and printing setup processes have been completed.
 It is your last and best opportunity to make sure that your project job comes out the way you want.
 By carefully inspecting the proof, you can help us assure an accurate, flawless delivery of your print job on the first run.